acquillac/acquillac/README.md

 #### 👋 Hi, my name is Acquilla

-## I'm a Musician, Artist, Welder, and Aspiring Developer
+## I'm a Musician, Artist, and Aspiring Developer

 - 👨‍🏭 I'm currently learning Web Development
 - 📝 Writing a blog about my journey